Honda Brio: Second generation (DD1; 2018)

 The second-generation Brio was unveiled on 2 August 2018 at the 26th Gaikindo Indonesia International Auto Show.
 It was previewed by the Small RS Concept that was displayed at the 26th Indonesia International Motor Show in April 2018.

 Unlike the second-generation Amaze, the second-generation Brio retained the same platform from the previous generation, albeit with an elongated chassis.
 While retaining the front side doors, front bumper and dashboard from the facelifted first-generation model, the grille, rear side doors, trunk and taillights were redesigned, and the headlights are shared with the facelifted second-generation Mobilio.
 The rear glass hatch is replaced by a conventional lift-up tailgate.

 Due to the falling demand in Thailand and India, the second-generation Brio is exclusively manufactured in Indonesia.
 Exports from the country commenced on 26 March 2019 to the Philippines and Vietnam.

 Markets

 Indonesia

 For the Indonesian market, the second-generation Brio is available in the same grade levels as the facelifted first-generation model, with either manual transmission or CVT.
 The first 200 units of the car were delivered to customers in Jakarta on 13 October 2018.
 Sales began nationwide in the same month.
 Equipment list is mostly carried over from the previous generation.

 On 18 February 2021, the Urbanite Edition based on RS grade was launched.
 The variant received an update on 20 April 2022.

+A facelift was released on 5 May 2023.
+The Brio RS gains a smart entry system which includes push-to-start button and an updated optitron instrument cluster panel, while the Brio RS Urbanite was discontinued from the lineup.

 Philippines

 The second-generation Brio was launched in the Philippines on 23 April 2019 and is imported from Indonesia.
 Grade levels consist of S MT, V CVT, RS CVT and RS Black Top CVT.

+The facelifted Brio was launched on 13 July 2023 alongside the facelifted City.
+It retains the same three grades from the pre-facelift model, the entry-level S, the mid-grade V and the top-spec RS, with the same 1.2-litre i-VTEC engine mated to a 5-speed manual for the S grade, and a CVT for the latter two grades.
+Unlike the Indonesian market, the Philippine-market Brio RS doesn't get the push-to-start smart entry system and the optitron instrument gauge cluster as it retained the rotary-type ignition and the standard instrument cluster panel from the pre-facelift model.